Logging Data in Rust

 Batches

 A lot is happening in these two simple function calls.
-Good news is: once you've digested all of the above, logging any other Component will simply be more of the same.
-In fact, let's log everything else in the scene right now.
+Good news is: once you've digested all of the above, logging any other Entity will simply be more of the same.
+In fact, let's go ahead and log everything else in the scene now.

 Adding the missing pieces